stubailo/meteor-rest/packages/json-routes/README.md

   `next` is a callback to call to let the next middleware handle this route.
 You don't need to use this normally.

-### JsonRoutes.sendResult(response, code, data)
+### JsonRoutes.sendResult(response, options)

 Return data fom a route.

 - `response` - Required.
 The Node response object you got as an argument to your handler function.
-- `code` - Optional.
+- `options.code` - Optional.
 The status code to send. `200` for OK, `500` for internal error, etc. Default is 200.
+- `options.headers` - Optional.
+Dictionary of headers to send back.
-- `data` - Optional.
+- `options.data` - Optional.
 The data you want to send back.
 This is serialized to JSON with content type `application/json`.
 If `undefined`, there will be no response body.

 ### Errors